sunfishcode/origin/example-crates/tiny/README.md

 behave more like normal Rust code, which shouldn't be peeking at its caller's stack memory.

-And lastly, we could enable the `push %rbp`, `jmp`, and `push %rax`, which are just zeroing out the return address so that nothing ever unwinds back into the `_start` code, jumping to the immediately following code, and aligning the stack pointer, all to make a "call" from the `[naked]` function `_start` written in asm to the Rust `origin::program::entry` function.
+We could omit the `push %rbp` and `jmp`, which are just zeroing out the return address so that nothing ever unwinds back into the `_start` code, and instead fall through to the immediately following code, to make a "call" from the `[naked]` function `_start` written in asm to the Rust `origin::program::entry` function.
 This is the transition from assembly code to the first Rust code in the program.
 There are sneaky ways to arrange for this code to be able to fall-through from `_start` into the `origin::program::entry`, but as above, I'm aiming to have this code behave like normal Rust code, which shouldn't be using control flow paths that the compiler doesn't know about.

+We could also use the `exit` syscall instead of `exit_group`, which in rustix means using `exit_thread` instead of `exit_group`.
+This would exit only the current thread, but that's fine because our tiny program only ever uses one thread.
+And it would be slightly smaller on some architectures because the syscall number for `exit` is lower than the number for `exit_group`.
+For example, on x86_64, `exit` is 60 while `exit_group` is 231.
+That would enable the compiler to use the same `push`/`pop` trick it does does the 42 constant, saving 2 bytes.
+In theory origin could have a feature to enable this, however it's a very minor optimization, and it would introducue undefined behavior if somehow some thread got created outside of origin, so I chose not to add it.

 ## Sources